 Accessibility

-- Near the entrance of parking facilities for easy access.
+- – Positioned near the entrance of parking areas for quick and easy access.

 Signage and Information